 This guidance is aimed primarily at the manager level and offers suggestions for supporting employees' mental health during the pandemic.
 The guidance aims to raise awareness of the factors that could affect the mental health of employees; the tell-tale triggers to look out for; assistance that could be offered; and suggestions for initiating a discussion on mental health in the workplace.
 Specific guidance is also available for those employee groups that may require additional mental health support during the pandemic.

 COVID-19: MENTAL HEALTH SUPPORT AND INFORMATION

-Covid-19 and the measures taken to combat it such as national and local lockdowns and social distancing are likely to have a significant negative impact on the mental health of employees.
+COVID-19 and the measures taken to manage it such as lockdowns and social distancing are likely to have had a significant impact on the mental health of your people.